 Cognitoys shipped me a prerelease STEMOSAUR, and here’s what we’ve got as of 24 hours in.

 There are three main parts I’d say to the STEMOSAUR.
 Part one is the assembly.
-Part two is the product (which is basically the Cognitoys Dino from a couple of years back.)
-Part three is coding and learning to code.
+Two is the product (which is basically the Cognitoys Dino from a couple of years back.)
+Three is coding and learning to code.

 If you’ve got no interest in your kid coding on this jurassic platform, or despise assembling things, you might want to go with the original.